OscieWOW/Hydrogen/README.md

 >[!IMPORTANT]
 >Everything is subject to change so the listed features may not always be a representation of the actual implemented code.

-# What is planned for the future? #

 ## Logger ##
 The logging system is first initialised in the entry point function.